Ziyabraza/BitcoinQRCode/README.md

 1. Download the project using Git clone
 2. Run `git submodule update --init --recursive` to initialize the jQuery-qrcode library
 3. Start coding
+4. Test your changes by dropping the index.html into your browser

 ## Website